zzhang82/web422/notes/react-routing.md

 ```html
 <a href="/myRoute">My Route</a>
 ```
 would lead to a whole page reload (we only want to load the full app at the beginning, not after every route change).
-Instead, what we need to do is use the `<Link>` component, to prevent this from happening.
+Instead, what we need to do is use the `<Link>` component (from "react-router-dom"), to prevent this from happening.

 The same code can updated to use the <Link> component as follows: